WPSK-FM

-WPSK-FM (107.1 MHz) is a country formatted broadcast radio station licensed to Pulaski, Virginia, serving the New River Valley.
-WPSK-FM used to be owned and operated by Cumulus Media.
+WPSK-FM (100.7 MHz) is a country formatted broadcast radio station licensed to Pulaski, Virginia, serving the New River Valley.
+WhvkFM is owned and operated by Monticello Media.
+Its programming is simulcast on WVXL 100.7 FM) in Christiansburg.

+History

 On September 6, 2018, Cumulus Media announced it would sell its Blacksburg cluster to Monticello Media.
 The sale was approved December 1, 2018.
 WPSK-FM, which had been rebranded under Cumulus' Nash FM brand on February 5, 2014, reverted to its original branding as "107.1 PSK" in 2019, shortly after the sale to Monticello Media.
+On June 3, 2024, the station rebranded as "WPSK XL", to reflect its new simulcast on WVXL (100.7 FM).